CBEP-SoCB-Details/CDO_Portland_Jetport/Derived_Data/DATA_NOTES.md

 SAO appears to offer a complete record from 1948 through 1965.
 From 1966 through 1972, it provided complete records, but only every three hours (which suggests other records may be needed for this period).
-The record is again NEARLY complete, with missing observations around the 0,6,12, and 18 hour slots, through 1995.
+The record is again NEARLY complete, with missing observations around the zero, six, twelve, and 18 hour slots, through 1995.
 About half way through 1996, the SAO data ends.

-SY-SA data begins in 1973, and continues with (nearly) complete data from 0,6, 12, and 18 hours into (mid?)
+SY-SA data begins in 1973, and continues with (nearly) complete data from zero, six, twelve, and 18 hours into (mid?)
 1996.

 FM15 looks complete or nearly so for (mid?)
 1996 through 2019, but with holes in some years and some hours.